 A higher Loyalty James Comey.
 Former director of the FBI, popular and admired for his ethics and integrity, wrote a detailed account from contemporaneous records (like Bolton) of his brief tenure, meetings with Trump (who demanded ‘loyalty’) and Comey’s decision to continue investigation of Hillary Clinton’s email server on the eve of the 2016 election, something she says may have cost her the election and brought Trump into power.

-Disloyal, Michael Cohen – A compelling intelligent mea culpa from The Donald’s former Executive and Attorney.
+Disloyal, Michael Cohen – A compelling intelligent mea culpa from Trump’s former Fixer and Attorney.
 Depicts the 45th US president as a charismatic sociopath unhinged from reality, incapable of affection or sincerity, in short a monster whose spell he fell utterly under, as did millions of others.
 This cautionary tale describes not only Trump toxic family life but shows how Trump’s egomania destroyed all it touched and sacrificed everyone and everything for a shot at absolute power, something he failed to secure.
 Also a study in how the media’s craven venality was exploited for free publicity.

 Too Much and Never Enough Mary L Trump.
 Brilliant character study of the Donald.
 Mary knows the man through and through.
 Beautifully written, elegant, understated, devastating, forensic, funny in parts, deeply tragic in parts, painful in other parts, excruciating to read in others.
 Whether or not this was written as a revenge or not, well it doesn’t matter.
 It transcends intention.
 It’s simply the best book on the subject around.